rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 - Test for resilience to password guessing:
 	- Does the account get locked after number of failed attempts?
 	- Does the application provide hints during failed attempts?
-- If using OAuth, test for Open Redirection.
+- If using OAuth or URL includes `/login?next=` of any sort, test for Open Redirection.
 #### Logout
 - Check cookie if it's still usable after logout.
 - Cache issue, Logout then click back button.